 Global Risk Institute is a preeminent source of ideas on the management of emerging risks and trends for financial services organizations

-“A Resource Estimation Framework for Quantum Attacks Against Cryptographic Functions” provides an update on our ongoing work related to estimating the real-world effort it will take for a quantum computer to compromise specific cryptographic functions at the foundation of protecting our ICT infrastructure.
+This publication provides an extension of our work on estimating the real-world effort it will take for a quantum computer to compromise symmetric cryptographic functions at the foundation of protecting our ICT infrastructure.

 7 January 2019 | Risk Management Practices

 2018 marks the third year of the Global Risk Institute’s Annual Risk Outlook Survey of our member organizations’ risk outlooks for the coming year.
 The results of this survey provide insights into our members’ views on key risks, on the stability of their individual institutions and the overall Canadian financial system, and on the strength of major global economies.
 Survey responses were obtained from a range of financial institutions including banks, insurance companies, and pension funds.